Just Crazy!: A Crazy, Bad, Dumb, Bad, Bad, Dumb, Crazy, Bad Idea

 During the planning of a fete by the school, Andy gets a "good, great, brilliant, great, great, brilliant good, great idea" to try flying like a kite using a large number of helium-filled balloons (including four weather balloons which spell "FETE") with Danny holding a rope to secure Andy and prevent him from floating way.
 But when Danny accidentally let's go, Andy soon finds out what a "crazy, bad, dumb, bad, bad, dumb, crazy, bad idea" this really was...

 Rubbish

 Andy must take out the trash, the truck passes by their house when Andy forgets to take the bin out, so he is forced to go to the next street and beat the truck.
 He succeeds in beating the truck but looks inside the bin and realizes his mother threw out something precious to him: his rubber duck.
 After falling in the bin trying to get it out, he is scooped up along with the rubbish and is tossed inside the truck.
 Unfortunately, he eventually gets out at the park where Lisa is there waiting for him.
-Not only was it rubbish night, it was also Valentines Day, disgusted by Andy's grungy appearance, she runs off.
+Not only was it rubbish night, it was also Valentine's Day, disgusted by Andy's grungy appearance, she runs off.